georbots/Neural-Networks-from-Scratch-Series/README.md

 ## Contents

 ### 1. Perceptron (Binary Classification)
-- Perceptron with sigmoid activation
+- Perceptron with sigmoid activation using numpy
 - Training on AND logic gate
 - Loss and accuracy per epoch